 Growing cannabis indoors

-The brightness differences cannot be detected by the human eye.
-For this reason, when buying a lamp, it is important to make sure that it is a trusted manufacturer.
-A good Growshop also offers its customers the opportunity to test the lamps.
-Above all, however, a luxmeter should check whether lamps already in use still provide enough light intensities for a growing process.
-A little tip: The bulbs should never be touched with bare hands on the glass, as the body fat on the skin could negatively affect the performance.
+The differences in brightness can not be detected by the human eye cannabis cultivation indoor – lighting.
+For this reason, when buying a lamp, it is important to make sure that it is a trustworthy manufacturer.
+A good grow shop also offers its customers the possibility to test the lamps.
+However, a lux meter is mainly to check whether already used lamps still provide enough light intensity for a grow operation.
+Small tip: The lamps should never be touched with bare hands on the glass because the fats on your skin could negatively affect the performance.

 Growing cannabis indoors